William Contreras Player Props: Brewers vs. Giants

-William Contreras -- with a slugging percentage of .472 in his past 10 games, including six extra-base hits -- will be in action for the Milwaukee Brewers against the San Francisco Giants, with Alex Cobb on the mound, on May 6 at 7:15 PM ET.
+On Sunday, William Contreras (.300 on-base percentage in past 10 games, 62 points below season-long percentage) and the Milwaukee Brewers face the San Francisco Giants, whose starting pitcher will be Ross Stripling.
+First pitch is at 4:05 PM ET.

-In his most recent game, he went 1-for-4 with a double against the Giants.
+In his previous game he had a hitless performance (0-for-3) against the Giants.

 William Contreras Game Info & Props vs. the Giants